xfrenette/hotelcaisse-server/docs/api.md

 * `status`: (string) either `"ok"` or `"error"`
 * `data`: (mixed) data returned by this API method.
 Can be not present if the method doesn't return data or in case of error.
-* `businessVersion`: (string) current business data version (see "businessVersion attribute" section below).
+* `dataVersion`: (string) current data version (see "dataVersion attribute" section below).
 * `error`: (object) Present only if `status` is `"error"`.
 Contains the following keys: `code`: (string) error code; and `message`: (string) optional message giving more details for the error.
 This error message will never contain sensitive information, but is probably too technical to show the end user.
 It is also always in English.
-* `business`: (object) If the server determines that the device needs an up to date Business instance (ex: because of an outdated `businessVersion` or explicitly requested, see `POST /api/business`), this object will contain the updated data.
+* `business`: (object) If the server determines that the device needs an up to date Business instance (ex: because of an outdated `dataVersion` or explicitly requested, see `POST /api/business`), this object will contain the updated data.
 It may be a partial Business object, containing only updated attributes (ex: only `rooms` and `transactionModes`) or a full Business instance.
 See "business attribute" section below.
 * `deviceRegister`: (object) If the server determines that the device needs an up to date Register instance (the Register